-2 to consider possible regulatory actions, including spectrum allocations based on ITU-R studies, for the maritime mobile service, supporting e-navigation;

-3 to consider regulatory provisions, if any, based on the results of ITU-R studies referred to in invites the ITU Radiocommunication Sector below, to support the introduction of additional satellite systems into the GMDSS,
+2 to consider regulatory provisions, if any, based on the results of ITU-R studies referred to in invites the ITU Radiocommunication Sector below, to support the introduction of additional satellite systems into the GMDSS,

 ...

 Reasons: The implementation of e-navigation does not require any modification to Volumes 1 and 2 of the Radio Regulations.